Corpus Christi Painted Stairs

 This isn't exactly an embroidery project, but we've been fielding lots of inquiries about the process we use to create the painting on the front steps of the church for the feast of Corpus Christi.
 This was a handy place to park the instructions.

 An outdoor procession on the Feast of Corpus Christi is a long standing tradition at St. John Cantius.
 Weather permitting, several hundred parishioners accompany the Blessed Sacrament around the parish property visiting four altars along the way.
-The solemn procession includes thuribles, bells, torchbearers, a carpet of flower petals strewn by girls in their First Communion finery, and Gregorian chant.
+The solemn procession includes thuribles, bells, torchbearers, Gregorian chant, and a carpet of flower petals strewn by girls in their First Communion finery.

 The artwork for this year’s painting was taken from a very old German church embroidery catalog.
 The design was intended to be embroidered on a processional banner.